Skip to content

 PVOD stands for Premium Video on Demand.
 It’s a distribution model where studios offer digital rentals of movies while they’re still playing in theaters.
 Prices typically fall between $19.99 and $29.99 for a 48-hour rental window.

-On your Fire TV Stick, PVOD rentals are available through Vudu (now Fandango at Home{rel=“noopener” target=“_blank”}) and Amazon Prime Video.
-You don’t need a subscription for either one.
-Just search for the movie, pay the rental fee, and start watching immediately.
+On Fire TV Stick, PVOD rentals are available through Vudu and Prime Video.
+No subscription needed for either.

 #Which Official Apps Get New Movies Fastest?